 Chitarra then graduated with high distinction in 2016 and during her studies as a part of a school's project, she formed a progressive, world and jazz fusion band with fellow students -- Ryota Kuroda, Will Gardner, and Takeshi Kato -- called 3ANTRA (pronounced "mantra").
 With the band, Chitarra released a self-titled EP.
 In 2017, Chitarra also formed a piano/harp/vocals duet with harpist Emma Rostykus.
 They released a few music cover videos on Youtube, and performed at cafes in the Los Angeles area before the duet ended their journey in 2020.

-In April 2020, Chitarra was setting her path and marching to the beat of her drum by releasing her debut single, "Rules of the Jungle".
-The single was her re-introduction as a solo artist after a few years of hiatus from the music scene.
+In April 2020, Chitarra was setting her path and marching to the beat of her own drum by releasing her debut single, "Rules of the Jungle".
+The single was her re-introduction as a solo artist after a few years of hiatus from the original music scene.
 "Rules of the Jungle" had also successfully gained respectable attention within the Indonesian indie music sphere.
 Following up on the success of her first single, "Chasing Hearts" was launched in August 2020.
 This second single was inspired by the organic process of love searching where Chitarra explored interweaving melodies and soothing soundscapes to create an ethereal melodrama.